dallaylaen/resource-silo-p5/README.md

+# Resource::Silo

+A lazy declarative resource managemement library for Perl.

 # DESCRIPTION

-Resource::Silo is a lazy declarative resource managemement library for Perl.

-What it offers:

-## Exported functions:
+## Syntax:

 * `resource` - a Moose-like prototyped function to declare resources inside a sealed container class;